wanjo-tech/vm2/README.md

 # Replacement for discontinued vm2 (https://github.com/patriksimek/vm2/issues/533)

-We post the solution here for your referece here.
-Wish you a good day.
+We post the solution here for your referece.
 Challenge still accepted!

-The plan is simple, just to freeze the danger part and hide-and-see!!
-Might be dirty but it is useful when sandbox still needed for projects.

 ## code